SheepTester/ucsd-sunset/README.md

 ### Caveats

 Our academic history does not include the section codes that students are enrolled in, but it only shows the grade distribution for the enrolled section.
 This means that there's no way to tell what section a grade distribution belongs to, and how to distinguish between changes to a section's grades (e.g. blank grades being resolved) from other sections and faked data.
 This problem is left as an exercise for data consumers.

+The SunSET website currently naïvely considers each unique grade distribution as its own section, so it's listed separately.
+Duplicate grade distributions are combined.
+If there's a grade change, it's listed as a separate grade distribution.
+Most grade changes are due to blank grades being resolved, so it could be possible to figure out if one grade distribution became another, but this website doesn't do that yet.

 ## Development